Environment

 The Biodiversity Values Map

 The Biodiversity Values (BV) Map identifies land with high biodiversity value that is particularly sensitive to impacts from development and clearing.
-The map forms part of the Biodiversity Offsets Scheme Threshold, which is a trigger for determining whether the Biodiversity Offset Scheme (BOS) applies to a clearing or development proposal.
+The map forms part of the BOS Threshold, which is a trigger for determining whether the BOS applies to a clearing or development proposal.
 Councils can access the BV Map spatial data through the SEED portal.

 Biodiversity Certification